 In the last chapter, Hall addresses the question of whether connectivity begets connection (p.189).
-His final take-home message is again that Americans spend less time socializing FTF, displace this time dysfunctionally with social media interactions, and that people need to invest in high-quality interactions with stronger ties.
+His final take-home message is again that Americans spend less time socializing FTF, displace this time dysfunctionally with social media interactions and that people need to invest in high-quality interactions with stronger ties.
 For a European reviewer, this chapter is quite American; statistics from the US are provided to show that people spend less time socializing.
 Hall then turns to the importance of routine interactions and considers talk with nearby people as central.
 Hall builds on results showing that people are bad at keeping in touch once friends or family members move away and that being in a romantic relationship significantly reduces peoples’ network sizes.
 From these findings, he concludes that people do not lose contact with former friends because there is a lack of technological possibilities, but because they turn routinely to social media instead of building routines of more energy-intensive mediated interactions.
 I do not share this pessimistic view of social media use.
-It is also in conflict to one of the central assumptions of the book: that a both/and perspective is most appropriate for studying media use from a social ecology framework.
+It is also in conflict with one of the central assumptions of the book: that a both/and perspective is most appropriate for studying media use from a social ecology framework.
 Moreover, the reported data indicate as well that the time spent streaming online content is negatively associated with socializing.
 I am not convinced that spending time on social media goes necessarily hand-in-hand with reduced use of more personal media.
 The masspersonal interactions enabled by social media might help people keep a larger group of friends and family updated and might help them keep up-to-date about what happens in others’ lives.
 There is recent work by Ellison et al. (2020) showing that people often use information passively, using information from Facebook, for instance, as a conversation starter in more personal settings.

 Hall finally gives some recommendations on how to strengthen relationships through media: being responsive, keeping in touch with a few close friends and family members, using appropriate messages (banter) and media (such as voice calls) to increase signal strength.
 He concludes by using dialectical theory to predict some cultural shifts.
 The increasing societal level of connectivity might result in seeking greater connection; people might aim for more freedom and independence rather than for being entrapped by social and mobile media.
 Until we know what the future will bring, he recommends mindfully using media with the people who matter most.